 Please visit the Fostering page if you are within 100 miles of Indianapolis, IN

 Our Shiloh Shepherd puppies make wonderful family companions.
 We breed for beauty,health & temperament.
 All of our pups are temperament tested and evaluated for conformation to the breed standard.
 The puppies are raised in our home and socialized with our family and friends which include small children, other Shiloh's, friendly dogs and dog friendly cats.
 This extensive socialization helps our puppies become the well-balanced, loving pup who's ready for his/her forever home with you.
 Our puppies are also microchipped and come with a written health guarantee.
-Our puppies also go through the "Super Dog Program" between 3 - 16 days after birth.
+Our puppies go through a modified version of the Puppy Culture program.
 This has been proven to strenghten hearts, induce confidence and produce well rounded puppies.

 How is Echo Shiloh's different?

 I have been a registered vet tech since graduating with my degree in 2005, and since then I have worked in the emergency department.
 Because of this, I have a thirst for knowledge and have a lot of experience on my side.
 I have special interest in Reproduction, Health and Behavior as well.
 I am here through the puppies lives to help their owners and get updates and questions.
 I become friends with my puppy people and I am always open for phone calls, text messages, emails or Facebook messages as well.
 I also have access to the best veterinary specialists in the area to help me with questions I don't have the answer for.